Amount

 - Organization’s financial health

-We will seek to have a grantee cohort that reflects a diversity of art expressions and mediums, represents the four counties Triangle Community Foundation serves (Chatham, Durham, Orange, and Wake), and includes organizations with small, medium, and large budgets.
+We will seek to have a grantee cohort that reflects a diversity of artistic expression and mediums, and represents the four counties Triangle Community Foundation serves (Chatham, Durham, Orange, and Wake).

 Frequently Asked Questions